 FRS 102 requires an entity to classify fair value measurements using a fair value hierarchy that reflects the significance of the inputs used in making the measurements.
-The Company has early adopted Amendments to FRS 102 - Fair value hierarchy disclosures issued by the Financial Reporting Council in March 2016.
-The fair value hierarchy shall have the following classifications:
+The fair value hierarchy has the following classifications:

 Level 1: unadjusted quoted prices in an active market for identical assets or liabilities that the entity can access at the measurement date.